16 September - Get Settled

 From there we went to a Hindu temple.
 It is the only Hindu holy spot outside of India.
-At the parking lot are two large statues of the gods Shiva and Ganesh.
+At the parking lot are two gigantic statues of the gods Shiva and Ganesh.
 The temple itself is at a lake with a few other buildings along the shoreline.
 We received a blessing from a priest who used a wooden stick to apply a mark on our forehead.
-Afterwards Iqbal identified the various gods depicted along the lake.
-He also told us about the annual pilgrimage the Hindu people make here.
+Afterwards, Iqbal identified the various gods depicted along the lake.
+He also told us about the annual pilgrimage to the Hindu people make here.
 The tradition requires them to walk from their homes.
-Hinduism is the predominant religion on the island so the place is flooded with the devout.
+Hinduism is the predominant religion on the island, so the devout flood this place.

 By this time we were getting hungry, so Iqbal took us to a local restaurant for lunch.
-The meal was served on a banana leaf.
+They served the meal on a banana leaf.
 The basic menu included the same vegetables, the variety was in the choice of meat or a vegetarian option with some extra veggies.
 We chose chicken.
-One uses a thin flatbread to pick up the various morsels, however for the weak at heart they do provide forks.
-We have visited similar restaurants quite a few times at home so we were perfectly comfortable using the bread.
-The server did name everything she put on the leaf but after a few minutes we forgot most of them, it didn’t matter though as everything was very tasty.
+One uses a thin flatbread to pick up the various morsels, however, for the weak at heart they provide forks.
+We have visited similar restaurants quite a few times at home, so we were perfectly comfortable using the bread.
+The server named everything she put on the leaf but after a few minutes we forgot most of them.
+It didn’t matter though as everything was delicious.
 After a few minutes, they even came back to offer refills on any of the vegetable dishes, which we thought was very generous considering we ordered one meal to share, as is our custom.

 The last occupiers of the island were the British.
 What does a proper Brit do after lunch?
 Have tea!
 So off we went to a tea factory called Bois Cheri.
 Tea and sugarcane are the two biggest crops on the island and Bois Cheri is the biggest tea producer.
 We saw how tea is harvested, processed, and packaged.
 Then we went to the colonial house overlooking a lake for a tea tasting.
-Each table had a number of boxes of tea bags of various flavors – vanilla, caramel, mint, Green Tea, and of course regular old black tea.
+Each table had several boxes of tea bags of various flavors – vanilla, caramel, mint, Green Tea, and regular old black tea.
 We were free to try anything we wanted.
-We would each try a different tea and then trade cups, a very efficient way to sample the teas and it was all Kathrin’s idea.
+We would each try a different tea and then trade cups, a very efficient way to sample the teas, and it was all Kathrin’s idea.

-Once we were back at the hotel we met with the resident photographer, Hemant.
+Once we were back at the hotel, we met with the resident photographer, Hemant.
 We explained to him the Kathrin’s son (Jonas) was a professional photographer and was supposed to do our wedding.
-But now that we were in Mauritius that wasn’t possible.
+But now that we were in Mauritius, that wasn’t possible.
 Jonas still wanted to give us a wedding photo gift.
 We asked Hemant if he would mind taking a few photos without flash so that Jonas could put together something for us.
-Fortunately Hemant was gracious and was happy to oblige use.
+Fortunately, Hemant was gracious and was happy to oblige us.

 19 September - Wedding Day